e14n/databank-redis/README.md

 Creates a new instance of class with `properties` and returns it to callback.

+* `readAll(ids, callback)`

+Reads all objects from the databank with the given array of primary-key ids, and returns a map of {id: object}.

 Each instance has the following methods:

 * `update(properties, callback)`